Chicken Hawk Bird Facts for Kids 2023 | Appearance, Habitat & More

 The incubation period in chickenhawks lasts for around 30-35 days.
 The hatchlings are born within 2-4 days.
 New hatchlings of chicken hawks are white.
 Their eyes are bluish-grey.
 Their exposed body parts are tan to pink in color.

 Their growth is slow for a few days, after which they grow rapidly.
-The female broods over the young chicks while the male searches for food.
+The female broods over the young hawk while the male searches for food.
 The chicks learn from their parents and stay in their nests for about 3-6 weeks.
 After this period, they become independent.

 How fast can a Chicken Hawk Fly?